Updated on 06/17/2024

 3. Spread Out Your Lump Sum Payment

-If you receive a lump sum workers’ compensation settlement, you may be able to reduce your offset amount by spreading out your lump sum payment over the rest of your life.
+You may be able to reduce your offset amount by spreading out your lump sum payment over the rest of your life.
 This method can significantly decrease your offset amount or eliminate the offset credit completely.
+Consider the following example of a spread-out lump sum payment:

-So what does the math for a spread out lump sum payment look like?
-For example, if you are a 50-year-old employee who receives a lump sum of $20,000 from your workers’ compensation case and you are predicted to have a life expectancy of 35 more years (420 months), the Social Security Administration would divide $20,000 by 420 months for a monthly payment amount of $476.
+You are a 50-year-old employee who receives a lump sum of $20,000 from your workers’ compensation case, and you are predicted to have a life expectancy of 35 more years (420 months).
+The Social Security Administration would divide the lump sum by the number of months in your life expectancy to calculate the monthly payment amount:

-Your workers’ comp settlement needs to include what is known as an amortization provision in order to be eligible for your lump sum settlement to be considered monthly payments.
-This must be included in your settlement’s original documents, not added to an existing settlement, as this is prohibited and raises red flags with the Social Security Administration.
+If you received a lump sum payment for your workers’ compensation, you may not be eligible to spread out your lump sum payment.
+Your workers’ comp settlement needs to includean amortization provision in order to be eligible for your lump sum settlement to be considered monthly payments.
+This amortization provision must be included in your settlement’s original documents, not added to an existing settlement, as an addition is prohibited by the Social Security Administration.

 4. Shift to Retirement Benefits

-If you are receiving Social Security retirement benefits before a work injury, the workers’ comp offset will not apply.
+If you are receiving Social Security retirement benefits before a work injury, the workers’ comp offset will not apply because you can draw workers’ compensation benefits and Social Security retirement benefits at the same time.
 If you are approaching retirement age and you are a disability recipient, you may want to consider early retirement, so you can possibly minimize the offset of your workers’ comp.
+However, as discussed above, early retirement could result in an offset of your workers’ comp benefits.
+It’s best to speak to a workers’ comp lawyer before deciding.

-However, if you choose to collect retirement benefits early, your monthly Social Security retirement benefit will be lower than if you’d chosen to retire closer to the traditional retirement age.
+If you choose to collect retirement benefits early, your monthly Social Security retirement benefit will be lower than if you’d chosen to retire closer to the traditional retirement age.
+You will not receive full retirement benefits if you take them early.
 Your full retirement age depends on the year you were born.
-For example, if you were born between the years of 1943 and 1954,
+For example, if you were born between the years of 1943 and 1954, your full retirement age is 66.
+You can start receiving lesser Social Security retirement benefits at age 62.

 However, you can also receive delayed retirement credits if you choose to wait until after your full retirement age to collect your benefits, which could increase the monthly benefit amount you receive.
 The increase will no longer apply after you reach the age of 70.